DarkPlacesEngine/DarkPlaces/README.md

 ### Unix (General)

-From a terminal, in the engine's root directory, input `make`.
-On macOS, input `make` with a target such as `make sdl-release`.
+From a terminal, in the engine's root directory, input `make help` to list the targets.

-Input `make help` for options.
+To build the main executable, input `make sdl-release` which creates the file called
+`darkplaces-sdl` or `darkplaces-sdl.exe` (Windows).

 If you get errors (that don't seem to be about missing dependencies) try `make clean` before compiling, especially if you updated your system since the last time you compiled.

 ### Windows (Visual Studio)

 May work but not recommended due to lack of support for C standards, and lack of maintenance.
 Instructions TODO.

 ## Contributing